Buchan, Victoria: History

 European settlement first entered the area in October 1838 and Buchan station was established in January 1839.
 Free selection after 1868, and a township was proclaimed in 1873 taking its name from the station.
 The Buchan Post Office opened around October 1878 and at Buchan South in 1901 (closed 1980).
-It is thought that the name Buchan was taken from an Aboriginal word Bukkan-mungie to which various meanings have been ascribed, one interpretation of its meaning is place of grass bag and another is a 'place of rocks with holes in them', however it is more likely to be named after Buchan, Scotland given how many of Australia's locations are named after places in the United Kingdom.
+It is thought that the name Buchan was taken from an Aboriginal word Bukkan-mungie to which various meanings have been ascribed, one interpretation of its meaning is place of grass bag and another is a 'place of rocks with holes in them'; however, it is more likely to be named after Buchan, Scotland, given how many of Australia's locations are named after places in the United Kingdom.

 Farming included cattle, sheep and crops.
 Wheat, oats, barley, maize, hops, arrowroot and beans were grown on the river flats at various times.
 Dairying operations, initially for local consumption, commenced prior to the turn of the century.
 This expanded into several cheese factories and a butter factory which operated for many years.
 Sheep and cattle grazing increased as settlement spread and cattle sales began in Buchan in 1901.
 The township grew as closer settlement of the farming land meant more demand for services.

 A number of mines were opened as early as 1869 including silver, gold and lead.
 Some of the bigger mines were profitable but most were short-lived.
 Some commercial quarries operated in the early 1900s and marble from the quarries was used to build the Shrine and State Library in Melbourne and buildings in London and throughout the state.
 From the 1950s a quarry also produced crushed lime for agriculture, paper manufacture and other uses.
 Wattle bark stripping was an important industry and small spot mills worked in the surrounding bush.
 Following World War 2, two large sawmills and several smaller mills operated in Buchan providing employment.
 The last mill ceased operation this year.
-There were small groups of Aborigines in the area but their numbers declined following European settlement.
+There were small groups of Aboriginal people in the area but their numbers declined following European settlement.
 At Cloggs Cave near Buchan, evidence has been found of Aboriginal occupation in prehistoric times.

 The Buchan Caves were surveyed in 1889, although their existence was well known in the 1880s.
 Fairy Cave was discovered in 1907 by the local caretaker, Frank Moon, and was opened for public inspection in 1908.
 Royal Cave was opened in 1912 and by 1917 six caves were open to the public.
 In the 1920s camping facilities were developed near the caves to accommodate the number of tourists who visited the area on bus tours and who stayed in the local guesthouses, hotels or at the new campsite.
 The caves were closed during the war but reopened in 1946.
 Residents in the district have experienced a number of environmental hardships over the last decade, including drought, two floods and three major fires.
 The fires in particular have impacted heavily on the farming, timber and tourism industries.